History & Staff

 Beverly Guffey, Staff

 Beverly was born and raised in Randolph County, IN and is a 1972 graduate of Union High School.
-She is married to her best friend and husband of 36 years, Dudley.
-They are blessed with three children Chris (wife: Dana) Guffey of Avon, Bryan (wife: Misty) Guffey of New Castle, Jenny Guffey of New Castle and two wonderful granddaughters, Lauren and Ashlyn.
+She is married to her best friend and husband of 40 years, Dudley.
+They are blessed with three children Chris (wife: Dana) Guffey of Avon, Bryan (wife: Misty) Guffey of New Castle, Jenny Guffey of New Castle, two wonderful granddaughters, Lauren and Ashlyn and a grandson, James.
 Beverly joined the Hinsey-Brown staff in May of 2001.
 She enjoys sewing, embroidery, quilting, crocheting, cooking and camping.

 Gerald J. Myers, Staff